rohanallen/Speech-Recognition/README.md

 # Speech-Recognition
 Speech Recognition programs in Python capable of recognizing speech from short files, large files and also from your microphone input and convert them into text.

-install pip3 install SpeechRecognition pydub
+pip3 install SpeechRecognition pydub
+To execute

 short speech
 python3 simple_speech_recognizer.py simple.wav

 long speech
  python3 speech_recognizer.py long_speech.wav